‘Paradise’ Recrafted

 Real Sounds, Imaginary Lands

-Someday, soon, she hopes, she’ll work from site to song, traveling to fascinating
+Someday, soon, she hopes, she’ll work from site to song, traveling to fascinating places

 and writing based on feelings they inspire.
 Whether monoliths and